Dhawa, Rajasthan: Demographic

 Hindi and Rajasthani is the Local Language.

 City

 Dhawa has a big market, where every type of shop is available.
-There are three petrol pumps.
+There are four petrol pumps.

 Hotels

 Dhawa is famous for "Dal ke Pakode".

 Jain Hotel is famous and Magravati resort is 3-star hotel on NH 25.

 By Rail

 There is no railway station near to Dhawa in less than 10 km.
 However Jodhpur Jn Rail Way Station is a major railway station 41 km from Dhawa.

+Nearest railway station is dhundhara junction.